GCS to allow sports workouts to resume July 6

 • Gatherings in outside venues/areas are limited to no more than 25 people.
 This includes students, coaches, trainers and any other personnel.

-• To limit gathering sizes, participants will be assigned to a smaller group of students and must remain with their group at all times during the practice/workout/rehearsal.
+• To limit gathering sizes, participants will be assigned to a smaller group of no more than 10 students and must remain with their group or pod at all times during the practice/workout/rehearsal.

 • Spectators will not be allowed.